 No we do not have before or after school care.

-Offers are made during Tem Two, usually during June/July.
+Offers are made towards the end of Term 2, beginning Term 3, usually during June/July.
 For the Early Starter programme, siblings are given preference, then families who are continuing on to Mitcham Primary School in the Montessori stream and who have paid the $500 deposit.
 Offers are then made in order of registration taking into account gender and age.
 For the Pre-School programme, Early Starter students are given preference followed by siblings, then families who are continuing on to Mitcham Primary School in the Montessori stream and who have paid the $500 deposit.
 Offers are then made in order of registration taking into account gender and age.
 If you do accept a position you are then required to pay a bond to hold your child’s spot.
 Please ensure you update us if there are any changes to your contact details.

 The bond is a term’s fee payable on acceptance of an offer of a place in either the Early Starter, Sessional or Cycle One Programs.
 Please see Fee Schedule in Latest News.
 It is refunded when the child has completed their one year Early Starter programme, their two year programme in the Sessional Room or three year program in the Cycle One Room.
 Early withdrawal from any programme will result in the bond being forfeited.